Financial Aid Eligibility Requirements for MD Candidates

 If an applicant has only a Notice of Approval to Apply for Permanent Residence (I-171 or I-464A), s/he is not eligible for federal student aid.

 Since federal financial aid programs require that the recipient be a citizen or permanent resident of the United States, the programs used to fund international or DACA-eligible MD student financial aid awards come from private and institutional sources.
-The programs used to fund international or DACA-eligible Master’s candidates are derived from private sources only.
 International and DACA-eligible MD students fill out the standard financial aid application materials and receive financial aid award determinations in a similar manner as US citizens and permanent residents.
-International and DACA-eligible MD students who qualify for need-based institutional funding are first offered the Unit Loan, a combination of loans from institutional and/or private sources.
-A variety of private loan options are available; MD students qualifying for the Unit Loan can choose one that does not require a US co-signer.
-Supplemental, private loan programs are also available to international and DACA-eligible MD students who do not qualify for need-based institutional funding as well as all international and DACA-eligible Master’s students.
-Generally, these private sources require a US co-signer.
+International and DACA-eligible MD students who qualify for need-based institutional funding are first offered a standard loan package which consists of a combination of loans from institutional and/or private sources.
+A variety of private loan options are available to MD students regardless of financial need with options to borrow with or without a US co-signer.
 To learn more about the Harvard Private Loan options, visit Find a Private Loan.
 Students inquiring about these programs should contact the Financial Aid Office for additional information.

-In order to receive the necessary visa documents to study in the US, international students must demonstrate that they have the resources necessary to meet the expenses outlined in the student expense budget described later in this guidebook.
+In order to receive the necessary visa documents to study in the US, international students must demonstrate that they have the resources necessary to meet the expenses outlined in the student expense budget.
 Financial aid awards may be included as resources for this purpose.

 The International Education Financial Aid Organization provides a free searchable database of scholarships and awards as well as a number of other resources of relevance to international students.